isaac-roe/Final-Project/source/thomas_rhett/die_a_happy_man.rst

    Thomas Rhett [#f2]_

-Thomas Rhett Akins Jr. war born on March 30, 1990 in Valdosta, Georgia.
+Thomas Rhett Akins Jr. was born on March 30, 1990, in Valdosta, Georgia.
 Rhett first started to get involved with music when he learned how to play the drums in junior high school.
-After this he would go on and do performances with his father.
-When Rhett was in high school he joined a band named The High Heeled Flip Flops.
-After high school, Rhett would go on to attend Lipscomb University in Nashville, Tennessee where he studied communications.
-Once he reached the age of 20 he decided to drop out of college and pursue his music career.
+After this, he would go on and do performances with his father.
+When Rhett was in high school, he joined a band named The High Heeled Flip Flops.
+After high school, Rhett would go on to attend Lipscomb University in Nashville, Tennessee, where he studied communications.
+Once he reached the age of 20, he decided to drop out of college and pursue his music career.
-Since then Rhett has went on to have very successful music career.
-He has released many albums which are as follows.
+Since then, Rhett has gone on to have a very successful music career.
+He has released many albums, which are as follows.

 * *It Goes Like This* (2013)
 * *Tangled Up* (2015)